Meimi Tamura: 2016–present: Post-Angerme

 From January 19 through January 23 2022, Tamura Meimi played a leading role in "Equal," a two-man play about childhood friends attempting to use alchemy to achieve immortality.
 "Equal" is traditionally performed with two men, and this marks the first time a production has been staged with two female leads.
-She is also set to star as Claudia in the play Claudia, a role Minako Honda had done before succumbing to cancer in 2005.

-On September 9 2022, it was announced that Tamura Meimi would be starring as the role of Janis Sarkisian in the Japanese musical adaptation of Mean Girls, set to run in January and February 2023.

-On September 17, it was announced that Tamura was cast in the role of Nancy Grahl in the Toho production "Da Ponte ~Mozart no Kage ni Kakureta Mou Hitori no Tensai~".
+On September 17, it was announced that Tamura was cast in the roles of Nancy Grahl and Orsola in the Toho production "Da Ponte ~Mozart no Kage ni Kakureta Mou Hitori no Tensai~".
 The production will run preview performances From June 21 through June 25, 2023 and will run at the Tatemono Brillia Hall in Tokyo from July 9 through July 16, 2023.

+On January 27, it was announced Tamura would be voicing Nessarose in the Japanese dubbing of the film Wicked.